 My primary complaint is that the key result (Figure 6, showing that food web complexity increases with willow genetic diversity) is a result of in silico resampling of individual genotypes' data, rather than an empirical result in its own right.
 I actually wasn't entirely certain whether Figure 6 was empirical or simulated until I read the methods.
 Not that simulations are unacceptable: the paper is still novel in that it uses empirical data on food web structure for each of many host-plant genotypes, to draw an inference about the effects of genetic diversity.
 But the reader must not be allowed to confuse the two: this is NOT an experimental test of the effect of genetic variation on food web structure, just a demonstration that food web structure varies among host plant genotypes (and an extrapolation that this would lead to a food web complexity/genetic variation relationship).

+2. We would like to emphasize that our simulation is a novel use of our data and also provides a benchmark for future work on food-web complexity as well as studies of arthropod diversity.
+For example, there have been numerous studies documenting unique arthropod communities on different host-plant genotypes (reviewed in Whitham et al. 2012, Trends in Plant Science 17:271-281); however, to our knowledge, it is unclear from these studies what the additive effect sizes of genetic variation (number of plant genotypes) are on arthropod diversity.
+The simulations we use in this paper provide a method for estimating these additive effect sizes, which will be useful for future studies with similar experimental designs.
+Moreover, for studies where the data is publically available (e.g. Barbour et al. 2015, Dryad Digital Repository - http://dx.doi.org/10.5061/dryad.b1296), a meta-analysis could be conducted to estimate the additive effect sizes of genetic variation on arthropod community responses.

-2. We agree with Reviewer #1 that it is crucial that the reader does not confuse Figure 6 for an experimental test of the effect of genetic variation on food-web structure.
-We make this point clear in the revised the text of the Results and Discussion that precedes this result.
+However, we do agree with Reviewer #1 that it is crucial that the reader does not confuse Figure 6 for an experimental test of the effect of genetic variation on food-web structure.
+We make this point clear in the revised text of the Results and Discussion that precedes this result.

 Lines 167-169 now read: “Intraspecific genetic variation increases network complexity.
 To examine this, we used our empirical data to simulate how the complexity of the plant-insect food web would change across different levels of willow genetic variation (Materials and Methods).”

+In addition, we make clear the limitations of our simulation and that future experimental work is needed in the revised text of the Results and Discussion section.

+Lines 188-189 now read: “An important limitation of our simulation and experimental design is that we were unable to estimate the extent to which food-web complexity is influenced by non-additive effects of genetic variation.
+Non-additive effects may arise in a variety of ways (e.g. competition and facilitation, associational resistance/susceptibility, source-sink dynamics), and prior work has shown that host-plant genetic variation can have positive (25), neutral (28), or negative (39) non-additive effects on the diversity of upper trophic levels.
+Future experiments are needed that explicitly manipulate levels of genetic variation and test for the presence and magnitude of non-additive effects on food-web structure.
+It is worth noting though that our qualitative conclusion, namely that genetic variation increases food-web complexity, will still hold unless negative, non-additive effects are equal or greater in magnitude compared to the additive effect we observed.”